 Hey guys!
 Sorry I’ve been absent for the last week.
-I had a few things that have happened to me since I have gotten back from California.
+I had a few things that have happened to me since I’ve gotten back from California.
 Thank you so much for being patient.
-I know this post is going up late, but you won’t believe that my computer is having some issues right now, so I am actually writing this on my tablet as we speak.
+I know this post is going up late, but my computer is having some issues right now, so I am actually writing this on my tablet as we speak.

 It’s a lot less comfortable than writing on my computer, but I’m doing the best I can!